pcsl-epfl/regressionsphere/README.md

 ## Regression of a Target Function on the Sphere

+Code for the paper *Learning sparse features can lead to overfitting in neural networks*.
-Code for the paper [arxiv](arxiv).
-Details for running experiments for each figure can be found in `experiments.md`.
+Details for running experiments can be found in `experiments.md`.

 ### Neural Network Training
 Run ``main.py``